Text generation

 to denote bolded text.

-The simplest app will have only one prompt.
-A more complex app might have multiple section headers, each with its own prompt output.
+The simplest text generation will have only one prompt.
+A more complex text generation might have multiple section headers, each with its own prompt output.

-Before adding even more prompts to your app, ask yourself:
+Before adding even more prompts to your text generation, ask yourself:

 - Does the user want this content?